timetag/timetag.github.io/docs/python.rst

     The path to the time tag file.
 Please note that if you run ETA Backend on a remote computer, you need to specify the path to file on that computer.

 - ``modify_clip``
+    If provided, ETA will modifed this previous Clip instead of creating a new Clip object, for performance consideration.
+The ``modify_clip`` will contain timetag events from a new window in the timetag file after calling this function.

+    .. note::
-    If provided, this previous Clip will be modifed.
-ETA will slide the cut window in the time-tag file, starting from the ending position of the prevoius Clip.
+        When used together with ``seek_event=-1``, ETA will slide the a window with length ``read_events`` in the time-tag file, starting from the ending position of the prevoius Clip.
 It is useful for implementing real-time analysis by iteratively feeding the returned Clip to fetch newly generated events.

-    .. note::
-        Please note that for performance consideration, the provided Clip ``modify_clip`` will be modified.
-The ``modify_clip`` will contain timetag events from a new window in the timetag file after calling this function.
         If you would like to keep the old Clip, please make a deep copy of the Clip object before calling this function.

 - ``read_events``
     The number of desired events to be loaded into the returned Clip.
 Setting it to 0 will make ETA read the entire file.